 – Shying away from activities that they would usually enjoy

-It is essential to keep in mind that the level of anxiety is average.
-However, it can become a problem when it goes on for a long time and is unchecked.
+It is essential to keep in mind that some anxiety is actually normal in children when their routine is undergoing change, such as a return to school.
+However, stress can become a problem when it goes on for a long time and is unchecked.

 The first step to getting to the bottom of the issue is to talk

 Reach out to your child and see how they are feeling.
 If they are willing to talk to you about what may be bothering them, reassure them that what they are going through is normal and that it is okay to feel nervous about school and doing new things.

 If your child cannot share their feelings with you, simply letting them know that you are available for them is a great way to connect to them.
 Having them know that you are there to talk when they are ready is essential for them to know.

 Reading books that share stories about people with anxiety is a great ice breaker.
 It shows them how anxiety can manifest in different ways and how to cope with it.
 These practices can also kickstart some conversations about how they are feeling.

 Talk about the pandemic.